 Who will be getting access to the nbn™ network?

 If you want to know how you’re connected to the nbn network, there’s a very easy way to find out.
-On the MATE website, we have all the locations where the nbn network is available, and how it’s been made available.
-Before you select one of our many nbn plans, you’ll be asked to enter your address and see if your home or business is connected to the nbn network and how it’s been or will be connected to the nbn network.
+Before you select one of MATE’s many nbn plans, you’ll be asked to enter your address and see if your home or business is connected to the nbn network and how it’s been or will be connected to the nbn network.
 With this information, you’ll be able to determine what type of nbn plan will best suit your home or business.

-What do I need to do to be prepared for the nbn network?
+What do I need to prepare for the nbn network?

-Thankfully, preparing your phones and internet using appliances for the nbn network is incredibly easy.
+Thankfully, getting your phones and internet-ready devices prepared for the nbn network is straightforward.
 Simply call an nbn provider like MATE and talk to them about what plan would best suit your lifestyle.
 At MATE, we’re all about delivering value and connecting you smoothly.
 If you want your devices on the nbn network as soon as possible, check out our range of high-quality, high-speed nbn plans on our website, or you can live chat with us online or email us at [email protected].

 Stars